zannn15/ZN-AI/README.md

 # 💜 ZN-AI (Qwen Edition)
 > **Zan Intelligence System** — A part of **@ZN.MultiMedia** 🎨

-ZN-AI is a Large Language Model (LLM) implementation optimized for mobile (Termux) and Ubuntu VPS environments.
+ZN-AI is a Large Language Model (LLM) implementation optimized for mobile (Termux) and VPS environments.
 It focuses on the **Violet High-Contrast** aesthetic and total data privacy.

 ---